spiral/docs/docs/en/start/installation.md

 # Getting started — Installation

-The Spiral Framework provides a convenient application installer that allows developers to easily install and configure the framework and any desired packages through a command line interface.
+Spiral provides a convenient application installer that allows developers to easily install and configure the framework and any desired packages through a command line interface.
 This helps streamline the process of getting started with Spiral and simplifies the setup of the development environment.